tsmaster/bdgptk/Source/README.md

 There's no connection to Deadpool, the foul-mouthed Marvel character.
 But you're free to think of him if you like.

-## hershey.py / hersheyassets.py
+## hershey.py

 An implementation of Hershey fonts.
-I don't like the current API, so TODO I should make this cleaner.
-I should also document what fonts are here, because that seemed like hit-and-miss when I grabbed the repository.
+I should document what fonts are here, because that seemed like hit-and-miss when I grabbed the repository.